Construction Reactor Oversight Process (cROP)

 In SECY-13-042, "Construction Reactor Oversight Process Self-Assessment for Calendar Year 2012," the NRC staff informed the Commission that the new construction assessment and enforcement approach employing a regulatory structure, construction significance determination process, and construction action matrix is effective in ensuring that new reactors are built in accordance with an approved design.
 During the pilot, the staff revised guidance documents to address lessons learned regarding issues such as tracking findings associated with inspections, tests, analyses, and acceptance criteria (ITAAC); the ITAAC Closure Verification Process (ICVP); and corrective action program effectiveness reviews.
 The final guidance documents were approved prior to full implementation of the cROP on July 1, 2013, and were publicly issued on July 15, 2013.

 NRC Response to Plant Performance - In the initial assessment program, the NRC assessed plant performance continuously, and communicated its assessment of plant performance in semi-annual performance review (SPR) assessment letters to licensees.
 The SPR assessment letters contained a proposed inspection plan for the next six months of construction.
-The SPR assessment letters are posted on this web site as they become available.
 In the new assessment process, the NRC communicates performance results in mid-cycle and end-of-cycle review letters to the licensees.
 More detailed information on the NRC's assessment process is available in IMC 2505, "Periodic Assessment of Construction Inspection Program Results."

 Construction Action Matrix Deviations - IMC 2505 recognizes that there may be rare instances in which the regulatory actions dictated by the Construction Action Matrix may not be appropriate.
 In these instances, the Agency may deviate from the Construction Action Matrix to either increase or decrease Agency action when approved by the Executive Director for Operations.
 The Construction Action Matrix Deviations page provides a listing of Construction Action Matrix deviations.